 Scenario 1: Fast economic recovery Scenario 2: Gradual return to economic growth Scenario 3: Slow economic recovery Business and consumer confidence return markedly and quickly in Q2 2021 with noticeable increases in investment and consumption spending.
+Subsidies for investment in Budget 2021 have a marked effect.
 Business and consumer confidence return gradually in Q2 2021.
 Concerns about the future dampen increases in investment and consumption spending.
+Subsidies for investment in Budget 2021 have some effect.
 Business and consumer confidence remain muted.
 This is further dampened with the introduction of restrictions in Q4 2021 and Q1 2022 as the virus takes hold again.
-Unprecedented fiscal and monetary policies, including the furlough scheme, end after Q1 2021.
+Subsidies for investment in Budget 2021 have marginal effect.
+Unprecedented fiscal and monetary policies, including the furlough scheme, end after Q3 2021.
 Little medium or long-term economic scarring, although employment recovery lags GVA.
-Unprecedented fiscal and monetary policies, including the furlough scheme, end after Q1 2021.
+Unprecedented fiscal and monetary policies, including the furlough scheme, end after Q3 2021.
 Economic scarring limited to the medium term as employment recovers less quickly than GVA.
-Unprecedented fiscal and monetary policies, including the furlough scheme, end after Q1 2021.
+Unprecedented fiscal and monetary policies, including the furlough scheme, end after Q3 2021.
 There is widespread economic scarring after businesses close down and workers lose their jobs, some of which persists in the long-term.